Testing the API

 ## Run the Services Locally

 Use the full local stack when you need the app UI, local data, and API worker together.
-This is the best path when you want to create a workspace key in the UI and then immediately test API requests against the same workspace.
+This is the best option when you want to create a workspace key in the UI and then immediately test API requests against the same workspace.

 1. Start the full stack with `pnpm dev` when you need to create data or keys through the Mailrith UI.